-Industrial Security describes the protection of production and industrial plants from intentional or unintentional.
+Industrial security describes the protection of production and industrial plants from faults, whether intentional or unintentional.
 Security used to be the task of information technology (IT) in the form of IT security.
-Today, production and industrial plants are also highly interconnected with information technology.
-Attackers can intrude into automation and control systems more easily, manipulate them and even adversely affect safety (machinery safety).
-Therefore, staff members who are not IT experts will have to deal with potential hazards.
-Industrial Security deals with the IT security of production and industrial plants in the areas of factory automation and process control.
+Today, production and industrial plants are also highly interconnected using information technology.
+It is easier for attackers to intrude into automation and control systems, manipulate them and even compromise safety (machinery safety).
+This means that staff who are not IT experts have to deal with potential hazards.
+Industrial security deals with the security of control networks in production and industrial plants in factory automation and process control.

-The objective of industrial security is to guarantee the availability of plant and machinery and the integrity and confidentiality of data and processes.
-Attackers often use existing weaknesses to intrude into systems or disturb the course of processes.
-To prevent attackers accessing a system, possible weaknesses must be detected and remedied promptly.
+The objective of industrial security is to guarantee the availability of plant and machinery and the integrity and confidentiality of machine data and processes.
+Attackers often use existing weaknesses to penetrate control networks or disrupt processes.
+To prevent attackers accessing the control network, potential weaknesses must be detected and remedied promptly.
 If attackers manage to exploit a weakness, this may have devastating consequences for the company.
-These range from production standstill to a hazard for humans when safety measures are manipulated in a targeted way.
+These range from production standstill to a risk to humans if safety measures are manipulated in a targeted way.
 The application firewall SecurityBridge prevents this.
-It protects the connections between the diagnostic or configuration tools and the controllers from manipulation and enables secured connections to the outside world.
+Within the control network, connections between the diagnostic or configuration tools and the controllers are protected from manipulation, enabling secured connections to the outside world.
 The data is transferred almost without delay.
-To safeguard your plants from unauthorised access, you can use the access permission system PITreader.
-With PITreader and the related RFID transponder keys you control access permissions reliably and individually to your specifications and requirements.
+You can use the access permission system PITreader to safeguard your plants from unauthorised access.
+With PITreader and the related RFID transponder keys you can control access permissions reliably and individually to your specifications and requirements.

-Become an Industrial Security expert and find out about the central aspects of security and possible solutions from the Whitepaper.
+Become an industrial security expert and find out the central aspects of security and the solution approaches from the white paper.

-The highest quality requirements apply for our products and services.
-That’s why we take security into account even while developing our products.
-However, security gaps in software cannot be 100 % prevented, so we take any reports of possible weaknesses very seriously.
+Our products and services meet the highest quality requirements.
+That’s why we take security into account even during product development.
+However, security gaps in software cannot be 100 % avoided, so we take any reports of possible weaknesses very seriously.
 This is the only way we can keep the very high quality level of our products.
-In the form of Security Advisories, the Pilz PSIRT provides recommendations for action that can be used to remedy weaknesses.
+The Pilz PSIRT issues security advisories to provide recommendations for action that can be used to remedy weaknesses.

 In the Pilz PSIRT our security specialists manage and assess all reports of possible security weaknesses in our products.